MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/concepts/adders.md

     adjoint controlled auto;
 }
 ```
-All four inputs are single 'Qubit' types.
+All four inputs are single `Qubit` types.
 When acting on qubit registers that encode classical bits, the operation flips the qubit `carryOut` if the carry bit in the addition of the bits encoded in `summand1`, `summand2` and `carryIn` is 1.
 The qubit in `summand2` is changed because of the `CNOT` gate acting on it.
 The `Sum` operation is a bitwise sum without carry.

 ```qsharp